centreon/centreon-documentation/versioned_docs/version-22.10/resources/known-issues.md

 ## Anomaly Detection

+### Filter in Resource Status issue

+In the Resource Status view, you are not able to save a new filter of the Anomaly Detection type.

 ### Cannot monitor an Anomaly Detection service linked to a metaservice

 When you create a metaservice with an Anomaly Detection service linked to it, you may not receive data for graphs and predictions.